Floor slip resistance testing: Variable-angle ramp

 The Variable-Angle Ramp is a German-developed method for obtaining pedestrian slip resistance values.
 Flooring samples are mounted horizontally on the ramp tester and an operator clad in safety boots or bare feet performs a standardized walk up and down the sample while wearing a harness to stop the operator from being injured.
 The sample is slowly inclined until the operator slips on the surface.
 The angle at which the subject slips is then recorded.
 Two operators repeat this test three times and then an average is calculated.
 The repeatability of this test method was extensively documented.
 Tests can be performed dry, wet with soapy water and bare feet, wet with oil, etc.

 Over 150 safety criteria have been adopted in Germany and Australia for specific situations — swimming pool decks, commercial kitchens, restrooms, etc. based on the variable-angle ramp, but the ramp itself is not readily portable, so this instrument is only for lab testing and is therefore quite limited in its utility.

-Unreliable Slip Resistance Test Methods

-The English XL and Brungraber Mark IIIB are popular amongst only one group of people in the world today - those that act as expert witnesses in American slip and fall lawsuits.
-These devices are not allowed in the United Kingdom's courtrooms and most other countries do not recognize these devices as valid scientific instruments due to a lack of precision shown in a recently published study.

-The two instruments measure static coefficient of friction (SCOF), which is measuring how slippery a floor is to someone standing still (static) on the floor.
-Slip and fall incidents do not happen when someone is simply standing on a floor.
-These types of SCOF test methods have all proven to give misleading information about the slip potential of floors, which is why the most popular American SCOF test, ASTM C1028, was withdrawn by the American Society for Testing and Materials (ASTM) in 2014.
-The ASTM has a long history of publishing misleading (at best) SCOF tests that are later withdrawn, such as ASTM F1677 for the Brungraber Mark II, F1678 for the Brungraber Mark I, and F1679 for the English XL.

-A published study from Australian experts in the field of tribometry published a paper in 2003 showing their research into both ASTM C1028 and ASTM F1679 for the English XL.
-They remarked that, "This study found that the manually-pulled 50-pound drag sled (as used in ASTM C-1028) was incapable of satisfactorily distinguishing between the wet slip resistance of ceramic tiles" and "The pendulum tribometer (used according to AS/NZS 4586, with TRRL rubber, similar to ASTM E-303) provided more reliable results than the English XL Variable Incidence Tribometer (used according to ASTM F-1679)."